mvcds/my-library/carreer/development/programming/Fundamental theorem of software engineering.md

 > We can solve any problem by introducing an extra level of indirection.

-The theorem does not describe an actual theorem that can be proven; rather, it is a general principle for managing complexity through abstraction.
+The theorem does not describe an actual theorem that can be proven; rather, it is a general principle for managing complexity through [[Abstraction]].

 #quote